James Buchanan

-James Buchanan Jr. (/bjuːˈkænən/ bew-KAN-ən; April 23, 1791 – June 1, 1868) was the 15th president of the United States, serving from 1857 to 1861.
-He also served as the secretary of state from 1845 to 1849 and represented Pennsylvania in both houses of the U.S. Congress.
-Buchanan was an advocate for states' rights, particularly regarding slavery, and minimized the role of the federal government preceding the American Civil War.
+James Buchanan Jr. (Note: Pronounced /bjuːˈkænən/ bew-KAN-ən) (April 23, 1791 – June 1, 1868) was the 15th president of the United States, serving from 1857 to 1861.
+A Democrat from Pennsylvania, he upheld a pro-slavery interpretation of the U.S. Constitution that did little to reverse the sectional crisis between the North and South.
+In his final months in office, seven Southern states seceded, forming the Confederacy.
+On April 12, 1861, Confederate forces attacked Fort Sumter, starting the American Civil War.

-Buchanan was a lawyer in Pennsylvania and won his first election to the state's House of Representatives as a Federalist.
-He was elected to the U.S. House of Representatives in 1820 and retained that post for five terms, aligning with Andrew Jackson's Democratic Party.
-Buchanan served as Jackson's minister to Russia in 1832.
-He was elected a U.S. senator from Pennsylvania in 1834 and served for 11 years.
-He was appointed to serve as President James K. Polk's secretary of state in 1845, and eight years later was named as President Franklin Pierce's minister to the United Kingdom.
+During his time as a member of the Federalist Party, Buchanan was elected to the Pennsylvania House of Representatives.
+He won five terms in the U.S. House of Representatives, aligning with the Democratic Party of Andrew Jackson.
+Buchanan was appointed Minister to Russia by President Jackson in 1832 and became a U.S. Senator in 1834.
+Serving in the Senate until 1845, he became the 17th U.S. Secretary of State under President James K. Polk, and served as Minister to Britain under President Franklin Pierce from 1853 to 1856.

 Beginning in 1844, Buchanan became a regular contender for the Democratic Party's presidential nomination.
 He was nominated and won the 1856 presidential election.
-As President, Buchanan intervened to assure the Supreme Court's majority ruling in the pro-slavery decision in the Dred Scott v.
-Sandford case.
-He acceded to Southern attempts to engineer the Kansas Territory's entry into the Union as a slave state under the Lecompton Constitution, and angered not only Republicans, but also Northern Democrats.
+Before taking office as president, Buchanan intervened with the Supreme Court case of Dred Scott v.
+Sandford to secure its pro-slavery ruling, and this verdict was released two days after his inauguration.
+He supported efforts to admit the Kansas Territory into the Union as a slave state under the Lecompton Constitution.
 Buchanan honored his pledge to serve only one term and supported his Vice President John C. Breckinridge's unsuccessful candidacy in the 1860 presidential election.
-He failed to reconcile the fractured Democratic Party amid the grudge against Stephen A. Douglas, leading to the election of Republican and former Congressman Abraham Lincoln.
+He did not reconcile the fractured Democratic Party amid divisions involving Stephen A. Douglas, contributing to the election of Republican and former Congressman Abraham Lincoln.

 Buchanan's leadership during his lame duck period, before the American Civil War, has been widely criticized.
-He simultaneously angered the North by not stopping secession and the South by not yielding to their demands.
+He faced criticism from both the North and South during the secession crisis.
 Buchanan supported the Corwin Amendment in an effort to reconcile the country.
-He made an unsuccessful attempt to reinforce Fort Sumter, but otherwise refrained from preparing the military.
-His failure to forestall the American Civil War has been described as incompetence, and he spent his last years defending his reputation.
-Historians and scholars rank Buchanan as among the worst presidents in American history.
+He made an unsuccessful attempt to reinforce Fort Sumter, but otherwise took limited action to prepare the military.
+His failure to forestall the Civil War has been widely criticized, and he spent his last years defending his reputation.
+Historians and scholars rank him among the worst presidents in American history.